wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

     }
   ]

-  # pre-activated-features = [1,2,15] # by default all features are activated from height 0
+  # pre-activated-features = [1,2,15] # by default all features will be activated from height 0
 }
 ```